cloudfoundry-attic/lattice-release/docs/ltc.md

 ### `ltc build-droplet`

-`ltc build-droplet DROPLET_NAME http://buildpack/uri` modifies the number of running instances of an application.
+`ltc build-droplet DROPLET_NAME http://github.com/buildpack-url` modifies the number of running instances of an application.

 - **`--path=.`** path to droplet source (file or folder)
 - **`--env NAME[=VALUE]`** specifies environment variables.
 You can have multiple `--env` flags.
 Passing an `--env` flag without explicitly setting the VALUE uses the current execution context to set the value.
 - **`--timeout=2m`** sets the maximum polling duration for building the droplet.

+> As an alternative to specifying the URL for a given Buildpack, we also support the following aliases: go, java, python, ruby, nodejs, php, binary, or staticfile.

 ### `ltc launch-droplet`